Crime in Myanmar: Opium and methamphetamine production

 A world map of the world's primary opium or heroin producers.
 The Golden Triangle region, which Burma is part of, is pinpointed in this map.

-Burma is the world's second largest producer of opium after Afghanistan, producing some 25% of the world's opium, and forms part of the Golden Triangle.
+Burma is the world's largest producer of opium and forms part of the Golden Triangle.
 The opium industry was a monopoly during colonial times and has since been illegally operated by corrupt officials in the Burmese military and rebel fighters, primarily as the basis for heroin manufacture.
+In 2025, amid ongoing civil war, opium cultivation in the country surged to its highest level in a decade.

 Burma is the largest producer of methamphetamine in the world, with the majority of Ya ba found in Thailand produced in Burma, particularly in the Golden Triangle and Northeastern Shan State, which borders Thailand, Laos and China.
 Burmese-produced ya ba is typically trafficked to Thailand via Laos, before being transported through the northeastern Thai region of Isan.

 In 2010, Burma trafficked 1 billion tablets to neighbouring Thailand.
 In 2009, Chinese authorities seized over 40 million tablets that had been illegally trafficked from Burma.
 Ethnic militias and rebel groups (in particular the United Wa State Army) are responsible for much of this production; however, the Burmese military units are believed to be heavily involved in the trafficking of the drugs.

 The prominence of major drug traffickers have allowed them to penetrate other sectors of the Burmese economy, including the banking, airline, hotel and infrastructure industries.
 Their investment in infrastructure have allowed them to make more profits, facilitate drug trafficking and money laundering.